dgellisco/ReactNative-Albums/README.md

 2. Install react-native.
 3. Install the repo-specific dependencies using `npm install`.
 3. Run the app in an emulator with `react-native run-android` or `react-native run-ios`.
 Be sure to reference the [React-Native ReadMe](https://github.com/facebook/react-native/blob/master/README.md) for information on this process.

-## Acknowledgments

-* Thank you to Stephen Grider for his [wonderful course on React Native](https://www.udemy.com/the-complete-react-native-and-redux-course/).
-* Also, thank you to Trilogy and the University Of Denver for sparking my coding passion with their in-depth [coding boot camp](https://bootcamp.du.edu/coding/).